jerry81/GHP/2020/mar.md

 [Back to 2020](2020index.md)

+3/29

+us death toll doubles in 2 days

+trump backs off quarantine

+momentum shifting to biden

+cat gets cv

+nyc 50k cases

+woman can detect parkinsons with smell

+IT dying because of the cloud

+dark matter holding galaxies together?

+for 750k a submarine can take you to challenger deep 7mi below earth surface

+google not participating in april fools this year

+recovered patients testing positive again

+bosses buying surveilance software

+goog donates 800M to fight cv

+5G phones consume about 20% more power than 4g

 3/27

 cruise companies pay no income tax?

 infected relatives say goodbye thru videocon

 graphene absorbs Suns energy 90% efficiently